 Teraco breaks ground on South African data centre

-Teraco Data Environments has commenced the build of a new 38-megawatt hyperscale data centre east of Johannesburg in South Africa.
+Teraco Data Environments has commenced the build of a new 38-megawatt hyperscale data center east of Johannesburg in South Africa.

-The JB4 data centre, located in Ekurhuleni, will take just over a year to build as a standalone data centre, with completion slated for Q1 2022.
+The JB4 data center, located in Ekurhuleni, will take just over a year to build as a standalone data center, with completion slated for Q1 2022.

-At 5000 square metres, JB4 will be Africa’s largest data centre once complete, according to Teraco Data Environments.
+At 5000 square metres, JB4 will be Africa’s largest data center once complete, according to Teraco Data Environments.

 The centre will also service increased demand for cloud services across Africa, and also takes critical power load capacity at Teraco facilities to over 110MW, which includes the Isando Campus JB1/JB3 (39MW), Bredell JB2 (13MW), Rondebosch Cape Town CT1 (3MW), Brackenfell Cape Town CT2 (18MW) and Durban (1MW).